G1TCODE/seasharp11dotnet7_Directed_Project_4.2/README.md

 ///BREAK///
 PROJECT DETAILS

+The Version 3 branch is my latest version of this applicatinon.
+While creating the unit test for the primeFactors() method, it came to my attention that my use of the "return null;" had unintended consequences, and that it was not simply making Compiler Error CS0161 go away.

 The purpose of this application is to provide the user with the prime factors of any number entered by the user under 1,001.

 The solution contains a C# Console Application that references a Class Library.